-National achievement tests (the Iowa Basic Battery) are administered to grades K5-8th each year in the Spring.
+National achievement tests (the Iowa Basic Battery) are administered to grades K5 - 8th each year in the spring.
 This is a week-long test.
-Students who are absent during that week will not be able to make up the test.
-Testing results are e-mailed home at the beginning of the summer.
+Students absent during that week may not be able to make up the test.
+Testing results are emailed home at the beginning of the summer.